mastodon/documentation/content/en/methods/accounts.md

 : Boolean.
 Filter out boosts from the response.

 pinned
 : Boolean.
 Filter for pinned statuses only.
-Defaults to false, which excludes pinned statuses.
+Defaults to false, which includes all statuses.
+Pinned statuses do not receive special priority in the order of the returned results.

 tagged
 : String.
 Filter for statuses using a specific hashtag.